seogenis/world-model-portal-backend/cosmos_prompt_tuner_design.md

-# Cosmos Prompt Tuning Agent - Design Document
+# Cosmos Prompt Tuning Design Reference

+> Note: This is a reference design document that outlines the original concept.
+The actual implementation may differ.
+For current implementation details, see README.md and the source code.

 ## Overview

 This document outlines the design for a prompt-tuning agent for NVIDIA's Cosmos text-to-video model.
-The agent will help users refine and modify text prompts for video generation through intuitive interactions, modularizing prompts into parameters that can be independently modified.
+The agent helps users refine and modify text prompts for video generation through intuitive interactions, modularizing prompts into parameters that can be independently modified.

 ## Goals